Skip to main content

 Social Work Licensure

 Graduates of the WVU MSW program are eligible to pursue social work licensure at their degree level.
-States can have varying requirements for clinical licensure.
+States can have varying requirements for social work licensure, particularly at the clinical license level.
+It is recommended that students consult their state licensing board for more information.
 For detailed information about state-specific licensing, please see the Association of Social Work Boards (ASWB) licensing and regulation website.

 Regular Standing Advanced Standing